RichardMantey/sudoku-1/README.md

 ## Evaluation Metric

-Accuracy is defined as

-Number of blanks where the prediction matched the solution / Number of blanks.
+Accuracy is defined as: Number of blanks where the prediction matched the solution / Number of blanks.

 ## Papers that referenced this repository